Welcome to today's edition of the Rush 24-7 podcast.

 And you can only do it once because you've taken their money.

-It's see, it's but you're you're right again here.
+It's see, but you're right again here.

 It's not even about the revenue.